About the Brian C. Nevin Welcome Center

 Nestled into the base of Comstock Knoll, in the heart of the botanical garden, the Cornell Botanic Gardens' Brian C. Nevin Welcome Center provides many long wished-for visitor amenities.
 Designed by noted Canadian architects, Baird Sampson Neuert, the Nevin Welcome Center is the culmination of many years of planning for improved visitor services.
 The completion of this building was the "grand finale" of improvements to infrastructure and visitor services at Cornell Botanic Gardens over the last decade.
 Learn more here.

 The first floor of the Nevin Welcome Center includes a bright and airy two-story atrium and lobby.
-Here visitors will find interpretive exhibits about Cornell Botanic Gardens, a reception desk, fully accessible restrooms, a gift shop, and small café.
+Here visitors will find interpretive exhibits about Cornell Botanic Gardens, a reception desk, fully accessible restrooms, a gift shop, and coffee, drinks, and snacks.

 To better serve Cornell Botanic Gardens’ education and outreach programs, the second floor, accessible by stairs and an elevator, includes a large, 100-seat multipurpose room, which can be divided to accommodate two classes or meetings at the same time.
 Additionally, there is a small conference room and kitchenette.
 For information on renting rooms in this facility, click here.